 - Convenience.
 If you are unable to attend therapy in person on a regular basis, you are able to “meet” with me virtually and maintain continuity in your therapy.

 - Safety.
-During this time of social distancing and self isolation, you can see your therapist from the safety of your home environment.
+You can see your therapist from the safety of your home environment.
 No going to another location or risking possible exposure to others.

 - Bad weather will not be an impediment.
 No need to travel in snow or bad storms to make your appointment.